INFORMATION FOR AUTHORS

 PURPOSE AND SCOPE

 A “break” is a lay summary of a published scientific article.
 Its purpose is to make a (complicated) scientific finding accessible to a broader audience.
-Our readership ideally consists of scientists from very different areas and, above all, laypeople.
-It is, thus, important to address those who do not have any knowledge of the author’s background, and give them a fascinating story that inspires them to ask questions and get to know more.
+Our readership consists of laypeople, as well as scientists from different areas of expertise.
+For this reason, a break should allow a non-expert reader to enjoy a fascinating scientific story that inspires them to ask questions and get to know more.